basselabdo/code-sample/README.md

 Database configuration, I decided to use MongoDb, since the relation in between `account` and `transactions` is not that complex and no need to make the solution more complexity.
 Also, I built the structure in a way where we need a minimum code change if we decided to chage the Db engine. i.e. changing the implementation of [mongo-account-repository-impl](./src/persistance/account/mongo-account-repository-impl.ts) and [mongo-transaction-repository-impl](./src/persistance/transaction/mongo-transaction-repository-impl.ts) only.

-I hoted the Db in https://scalegrid.io/ and also I added the configurations to it in [default.json](./config/default.json#L4)
+I hosted the Db in https://scalegrid.io/ and also I added the configurations to it in [default.json](./config/default.json#L4)
 ```
 "mongoDb": {
     "hostname": "SG-gifted-dibble-7473-53944.servers.mongodirector.com",